 The Sinner – Part II:

-Detective follows the case by meeting other fellows and tries to Cora goes to the court room and pleads guilty there after the detective meets her and says that he knows that she knew Frankie Belmont.
-Cora denied of knowing her victim.
-The detective then asks her why she is pleading guilty when she could have at least try to help herself by pleading temporary insanity which might reduce her sentence.
+Detective follows the case by meeting other fellows and tries to Cora goes to the courtroom and pleads guilty there after the detective meets her and says that he knows that she knew Frankie Belmont.
+Cora denied knowing her victim.
+The detective then asks her why she is pleading guilty when she could have at least tried to help herself by pleading temporary insanity which might reduce her sentence.

 The Sinner – Part III:

 Detective Ambrose finds out the troubled childhood of Cora and she later became a heroine addict after leaving her home.
 The murder case no more seems to be a clear case of sudden rage or a brief mental imbalance, rather suggests something else.